A skin biopsy infection typically presents with redness, swelling, warmth, pain, pus, and sometimes fever near the biopsy site.

 Avoiding infections starts even before your procedure begins:

-• Avoid touching wound unnecessarily: Your hands carry countless germs that can invade open wounds.
+- Avoid touching the wound unnecessarily: Your hands carry countless germs that can invade open wounds.

-• Follow post-procedure care instructions strictly: Cleanse gently using recommended antiseptics only.
+- Follow post-procedure care instructions strictly: Cleanse gently using only the products your clinician recommends.

-• Avoid soaking wound in water: Swimming pools & baths increase exposure to bacteria.
+- Avoid soaking the wound in water: Swimming pools, hot tubs, and baths can increase exposure to bacteria before the site heals.

-• Avoid strenuous activities causing sweat & friction near wound:
+- Avoid strenuous activities causing sweat and friction near the wound: Less irritation usually means smoother healing.

 Taking these precautions significantly lowers chances of developing an infection after your skin biopsy procedure.